chris-groves/CV/README.md

 #### Makers Academy (May 2019 to August 2019)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
+- Curious and passionate about code - started off predominately self taught.
+Began with Codeacademy Ruby and Codewars.
+Used Makers Pair Up to sharpen my skills of problem solving and interpreting error messages.
 - Fast, independent learner [PROVIDE EVIDENCE]
 - Great collaborator [PROVIDE EVIDENCE]